react-native-webrtc/react-native-incall-manager/README.md

         );
     }
     ```
-#### optional sound files on android
+#### Optional sound files on android

-if you want to use bundled ringtone/ringback/busytone sound instead of system sound,
+If you want to use bundled ringtone/ringback/busytone sound instead of system sound,
 put files in `android/app/src/main/res/raw`
 and rename file correspond to sound type: